RyzenFromFire/obsidian-phoenix/README.md

 ### Addons for Optimal Experience
 I use [CodeMirror Options](https://github.com/nothingislost/obsidian-codemirror-options) for some limited live preview/WYSIWYG improvements.
 Settings: Hide Markdown Tokens on, `task` removed from hidden token list.
 Style checkboxes off.
 Render embeds, math, codeblocks on.
 All settings without warnings under Syntax Highlighting on.

-I also use my [personal checkboxes snippet](https://github.com/RyzenFromFire/ryzen-checkboxes), which was enabled for the demo screenshot and which I recommend using.
+I also use [my checkboxes snippet](https://github.com/RyzenFromFire/ryzen-checkboxes), which was enabled for the demo screenshot and which I recommend using.

 Other snippets recommended for use with this theme: